samplchallenges/SAMPL-league/examples/README.md

 9. Copy the output from the export command in step 7
 10. Exit the container: `exit`

-### Part 2: Create a Dockerfile with build instructions and add the lines to install the conda environment
+### Part 2: Create a `Dockerfile` with build instructions and add the lines to install the conda environment
 1. Navigate to the directory you will begin writing your container
 2. Create and open a file called `environment.yml` and paste the output you previously copied
 3. Change the first line of the file `name: advenv` to `name: base`
 4. Delete the last line: `prefix: /opt/conda/envs/advenv`
 5. Save the changes to `environment.yml` and exit
 6. Create and open a file called `Dockerfile` which will contain your build instructions
-7. Copy the following lines into the Dockerfile, save the file, and exit:
+7. Copy the following lines into the `Dockerfile`, save the file, and exit:
   ```
   FROM continuumio/miniconda3:4.9.2-alpine
   # tells the container to inherit from a miniconda container